With the Right Mentors, Girls Change Their Futures

 Girls Inc. delivers a constellation of programs focused on leadership and self-empowerment for girls ages 8 to 18.
-Youth Leaders facilitate these programs at 28 school sites around (Monterey County and San Benito County)
+Youth Leaders facilitate these programs at 30 school sites in Monterey, San Benito and Santa Cruz counties.

 Alumnae, take our survey!

-We invite all our Girls Inc. alumnae to participate in our survey to keep us updated on their activities and give us their feedback and suggestions.
+We invite our Girls Inc. alumnae to complete our survey, keep us updated on their activities and give us their feedback and suggestions.
 It is also a great way to learn about ways to reconnect with Girls Inc. Keep an eye out for information about an alumnae reunion soon!

 Ways to Support